 Cancer supplies not covered by Medicare

-Medicare covers most supplies and services needed for cancer treatment, but a few are not covered.
+Medicare covers most supplies and services needed for cancer care, but a few are not covered.
 While feeding pumps and equipment are covered, medical food and nutritional supplements are generally not.

-If you have questions about how you're covered under Medicare, schedule time to discuss the details with one of Chapter’s Medicare Advisors.
+If you have questions about how you're covered under Medicare, schedule time to discuss the details with one of Chapter’s Medicare Advisors, or call us at 855-900-2427.
 We’ll help you understand how your current Medicare coverage works and help you enroll in a plan with better coverage if there’s an opportunity.

 Get Medicare, Maximized